 1974 - They both featured in a 2-1 defeat by Spain in a European Championships qualifier, before either of them had joined the reds.

 2007 – Javier Mascherano and future red Maxi Rodríguez played in Argentina’s 2-1 World Cup qualifying defeat in Colombia.
-Also in international action hat day were future reds Charlie Adam, Joe Allen, Philipp Degen and James Milner.
+Also in international action that day were Nikolay Mihaylov and future reds Charlie Adam, Joe Allen, Philipp Degen and James Milner.

 2001 – Future red Harry Kewell plated as Australia beat Uruguay 1-0 in the first leg of their World Cup Play-off in Melbourne.